mstatt/DocNovus/README.md

 # DocNovus
 Multifile document analysis application.
-Python application that works on a variety of file types: (.txt, .doc, .docx, .pdf and .csv)
+Python application that works on a variety of file types: (.txt, .doc, .docx, .pdf and .csv).

+Created on Tue Dec 13 01:25:12 2017
+Last Update on March 30 11:29:03 2020
+@author: MStattelman

 #************************************************************************